 My wife and I are ’70s babies.
 Several years ago, we attended a friend’s ’70s themed birthday party and had a blast.
 We’ll look at our pics from the party and still get a good laugh looking at us in our ’70s gear.

-Visit the wreckage of the titanic in a submarine 16 of 26
+15. Visit the wreckage of the Titanic in a submarine

-My wife's favorite movie is Titanic, but we've never even been on a cruise, let alone be submerged hundreds of feat underwater.
+My wife’s favorite movie is Titanic, but we’ve never even been on a cruise, let alone be submerged hundreds of feet underwater.
 Big scary one here!